ericyoondotcom/changemycursor/README.md

 # Change My Cursor
 chrome extension to change your cursor

-*This is open-source and downloadable by anyone.
-But, please be polite as I am publishing this and I don't want any others on the Chrome Web Store.
-Thanks.*
+This software is open-source, as per the terms in the [license](/LICENSE).
+However, as per the license, you may not distribute it on marketplaces, including but not limited to the Chrome Web Store. **Read the full license though.**

 Made by Eric Yooniverse